tetcoin/ink-docs/docs/datastructures/hashmap.md

 ## Storage HashMap API

-You can find the full HashMap API in the [crate documentation](https://paritytech.github.io/ink/ink_storage/collections/hashmap/index.html) part of ink!.
+You can find the full HashMap API in the [crate documentation](https://tetcoin.github.io/pro/pro_storage/collections/hashmap/index.html) part of pro!.

 Here are some of the most common functions you might use: